ct6502/vscode-idl/README.md

 * Code snippets for common code blocks

+**Note:** The actual code that gets highlighted is strnongly dependent on your theme.
+Themes such as Abyss, Atom One Dark (extension), Dark+ (default dark), or Monokai show the most color.

 ## Known Issues

 When you have code blocks from line continuations(the `$`), sometimes the first argument of the next line of the form `name` or `name,` will become highlighted as a procedure.